 - A. All proposed changes must be submitted on the form designated for that purpose and available from the Association Office.
 All blanks must be completed and a justification for the proposed change cited.
-Forms which are incomplete, lacking the justification, or failing to cite the specific change requested, will be returned to the originator. - B. A proposed rule change form should be sent to the Association office by August 15th of each year for consideration in the current year. - C. All Proposed Procedural Changes will be: - 1) Researched and reviewed by Association Office Staff, Budget and Finance Committee, Executive Committee and the Association Attorney, if deemed necessary.
-A proposed Rule Change that contains possible legal or financial implication or any consequences deemed not in the best interest of the Association may be subject to action by the Executive Committee.
-If tabled by the Executive Committee, the proposed change will be returned to the originator with comments from the reviewers.
-If deemed appropriate for further study, the proposed change will be referred to the appropriate Standing Committee Chairmen and the Rules Committee.
+Forms which are incomplete, lacking the justification, or failing to cite the specific change requested, will be returned to the originator. - B. A proposed rule change form should be sent to the Association office by August 1st of each year for consideration in the current year. - C. All Proposed Procedural Changes will be sent electronically to all Directors by September1.
+Directors will either vote for or against each proposed rule change by October 1 of the same year.
+A simple majority of voting directors is required for the rule to pass. - Emergency Status of Proposed Change. - a.

-- 2) Referred to the appropriate Standing Committee(s) Chairmen and the Rules and Regulations Committee. - 3) Referred back to the Executive Committee from the standing committee(s) chairmen and/or rules committee with a report and recommendations.
-If the proposed change is still deemed advantageous to the Association by the Executive Committee the proposed change will be presented for consideration to the Board of Directors. - 4) Presented to the Board of Directors in a legal and properly worded form for consideration on the agenda of the next Board of Directors meeting. - 5) The Board of Directors will vote on the proposed change. - 6) Emergency Status of Proposed Change. - a.
 If a proposed Rule Change is considered to be of such extreme importance by the Executive Committee that it must be acted upon immediately, such proposed change must be presented to the Board of Directors and is subject to amendment.
 The emergency status of the proposed change should then be put to a vote by the Board of Directors.
 The emergency status must first be approved and requires a motion and majority vote in favor. - b.
 If the Board of Directors approved the Emergency Status, the proposed change with any amendments attached shall then be put to a vote by the Board of Directors for immediate action and/or implementation.
 If approved, the Change can become effective immediately.
 If the Emergency Status of the proposed Change is rejected by the Board of Directors, the proposed change itself cannot be put to vote at this time but can still be presented for a vote by the regular procedure.